Khaled Sharrouf: In Syria

-Sharrouf travelled from Sydney Airport to ISIL-controlled territory on 6 December 2013 using his brother's passport.
-He later joined the group in 2014.
-His activities received wide coverage in Australia in August 2014 after he posted a photo of his son holding a severed head.
+Sharrouf travelled from Sydney Airport to Turkey on 6 December 2013 using his brother's passport, and then travelled to the Islamic State.
+His activities received wide coverage in Australia in August 2014 after he posted a photo on social media of his son holding a severed head.
 The incident was condemned by Australian leaders and by the public.
 The incident raised concerns about Australian Muslims being recruited for terrorist activity abroad, and the possibility that the recruits would return to Australia and conduct attacks.

+Sharrouf's wife and children followed him to Syria.
+While in the caliphate, Sharrouf purchased a Yazidi woman as his sexual slave.
+She later said she was one of seven Yazidi women enslaved in the house, which was on the outskirts of Raqqa, ISIL's Syrian capital.
+She said Sharrouf's children called the Yazidi women "infidels" and threatened to kill them.
+The Yazidis later sought damages under New South Wales's victim compensation scheme for their enslavement by Sharrouf, seeking to be compensated out of his assets, which had been frozen by the Australian government in 2014.
+They lost the case in 2019, as the victims' compensation scheme was limited to offenses that occurred in Australia, and because their enslavement was not a criminal offense in ISIL-ruled Syria or northern Iraq at the time.

 Sharrouf was reported to have been killed on 19 June 2015 by a drone strike.
-His death was not confirmed, and later reports suggested that he was still alive.
-The Australian government was unable to confirm his death.

-With Mohamed Elomar, Sharrouf posted photographs of severed heads or dead and mutilated bodies.
+His death was not confirmed, and later reports indicated he was alive and making threatening phone calls to people in Sydney.
+With his Australian best friend and son-in-law Mohamed Elomar, Sharrouf posted photographs of severed heads or dead and mutilated bodies.
 In February 2017, he was the first person to have his Australian citizenship revoked under new anti-terror laws passed in 2015.

-On 11 August 2017, he was reported to have been killed by a coalition airstrike while driving near Raqqa, Syria, along with two of his sons.
-When questioned, the Department of Immigration and Border Protection Minister Peter Dutton said that Sharrouf's death would be nothing to mourn.
+On 11 August 2017, he was killed by a coalition airstrike while driving near Raqqa, Syria, along with two of his sons.
+When questioned, Department of Immigration and Border Protection Minister Peter Dutton said that Sharrouf's death would be nothing to mourn.